Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: SGD Quantile Estimators as a Markov Chain

+Recall the SGD iterations of quantile estimation in \eqref{sgd}.
+The noise-perturbed loss function $(X-\theta)(\tau-\mathbbm{1}_{\theta \ge X})$ with the sub-gradient $\mathbbm{1}_{\theta \ge X}-\tau$ is neither smooth nor strongly convex, which poses challenges for investigating the limiting distribution of the SGD iterates $\theta_{n+1}(\tau)$.
+In Figure~\ref{loss}, we provide the quantile loss function and the score function for $1/2$ and $1/3$ quantiles, respectively.

-where $\eta >0$ is a constant learning rate.
-Note that in the previous literature on the asymptotics of non-convex SGD, a dissipativity assumption is usually imposed as a relaxation of strong-convexity; see for example Assumption 2 in \cite{yu_analysis_2021}.
+Moreover, in the previous literature on the asymptotics of non-convex SGD, a dissipativity assumption is usually imposed as a relaxation of strong convexity; see, for example, Assumption 2 in \cite{yu_analysis_2021}.
 However, quantile loss does not satisfy this condition, and therefore, new theoretical tools are in demand for this particular type of SGD to provide asymptotic properties.

-To this end, we interpret the SGD recursion~\eqref{sgd} as a time-homogeneous Markov chain.
-Specifically, since $p \in \mathbb{N}^+$ and $q \in \mathbb{N}^+$ are mutually prime, all possible states of this Markov chain are contained in the set
+To this end, we interpret the SGD recursion~\eqref{sgd} as a time-homogeneous Markov chain and propose novel techniques adapted from the characteristic functions.
+Specifically, we consider rational quantile levels $\tau =p/q $ where $p \in \mathbb{N}^+$ and $q \in \mathbb{N}^+$ are mutually prime integers.
+All possible states of this Markov chain are contained in the set